wso2-extensions/esb-connector-kafka/docs/publishmessage.md

 **Sample scenario**

-Following is a sample scenario that demonstrates how to send messages to a Kafka broker via Kafka topics.
+Given below is a sample scenario that demonstrates how to send messages to a Kafka broker via Kafka topics.

 **Prerequisites**

-* Download and install [Apache Kafka](http://kafka.apache.org/downloads.html) .
-For more information, see [Apache Kafka documentation](http://kafka.apache.org/documentation.html).
+* Download and install [Apache Kafka](http://kafka.apache.org/downloads.html).
+For information, see [Apache Kafka documentation](http://kafka.apache.org/documentation.html).

 * Copy the following client libraries from the <KAFKA_HOME>/lib directory to the <ESB_HOME>/repository/components/lib